Edward3785/Edward3785.github.io/README.md

 MrsP

 # About Me #
+_My name is Edward Michael.
+I'm currently 18 soon to be 19 and I graduated from Athens Drive._

 ## My Interests ##
 _I mainly enjoy running outside if it wasn't freezing everyday.
-I also enjoy playing card games such as blackjack._
+I also enjoy playing card games such as blackjack.
+I want to work with computers because of the large variety of job options that are available because of it._

 ## Websites I Recommend ##